patrikx3/angular-compile/README.md

 [//]: #@corifeus-header:end

 # AOT
-Right now Angular does not mix JIT + AOT at once.
+Right now, Angular does not mix JIT + AOT at once.
 If you want to create components on the fly, you need JIT and turn off AOT.
+I use pure JIT.
+Besides, to reduce my bundle I use gzip compression on the server.
+It was 2.5MB, I reduced it with Nginx 600KB!!! :) (Ahh, AOT is bigger bundle, was 2.75MB, so in the end for me it was slower even and GZIP is fast.)

 ## Reference
 https://github.com/angular/angular/issues/16033